adamhrv/vframeio/content/docs/about/about.md

 More precisely, the VFRAME project develops two main technologies: a core image processing engine to analyze large collections of videos (millions) or images (billions), and a synthetic data rendering system to generate high-fidelity training data.
 Together, these two approaches are being utilized to develop accurate object detectors capable of locating objects of interest (e.g. an RBK-250 tailfin or a 9N235 submunition) in millions of video files culled from online sources.

-Stay tuned for more updates during 2022 including the release of a new 9N235 detector and the final models for the RBK-250, RBK-500, and AO-25RT submunition.
+Stay tuned for more updates during 2023 including the release of the RBK-250, RBK-500, Uragan, Smerch, and AO-25RT submunition.

 ### Team